|Learn how to use tax incentives to promote community health and development.|

 “Tax Incentives for Health Insurance.”
 Paper by Leonard E. Burman, Cori E. Uccello, Laura L. Wheaton, and Deborah Kobes, Urban Institute.

 Tax Incentives for Recycling.
-List of state recycling incentives.
+List of possible recycling incentives.

 TPS Tax Incentives.NPS case studies in affordable housing using combination of historic preservation and low income tax credits.
 Pacific Hotel (Seattle), Carnegie Place (Sioux Falls, IA), Shelly School (York, PA)